pritom169/KTR-UniBam/Chapter-3/README.md

   - Now just before the connection is closed by the client, it send connection request x again and also retransmits the data (x+1) again.
   - The server sees, the connection request and data sequence to be correct.
-  - Now assume, this is a payment of subtraction 100 Euros for your acccount
+  - Now assume, this is a payment of subtraction 100 Euros for your account
   - It happened twice.
   - It's a duplicate request problem